 When the brain sustains an injury, it may never be the same.
 The complex components of the brain cannot always heal from traumatic injuries.
 This may result in permanent brain damage, such as an impaired motor function or cognitive skills.
 Brain injuries are often life-changing.
 If someone’s act of negligence, recklessness, or intent to harm resulted in a brain injury to you or a loved one, you have rights.
-Our Kansas City brain injury attorneys can help you discover whether you’re eligible to file a personal injury claim.
+Our Kansas City brain injury attorney can help you discover whether you’re eligible to file a personal injury claim.

 A traumatic brain injury (TBI) is one that develops after the brain sustains an impact, blow, jolt, or bump that affects its function.
 Severe TBIs can lead to permanent brain damage, coma, and death.
 Minor TBIs can still greatly affect an individual’s life, resulting in temporary impairments that may interfere with work or daily activities.
 Symptoms of brain injuries are highly varied, with no two individuals having the exact same experience.
 Symptoms may include: